anoopraju31/100xdevs_cohort/week 3/week-3.2/authentication/ReadMe.md

 - There are two main types of encryption:
     1. Symmetric Encryption: In symmetric encryption, the same key is used for both encryption and decryption.
     2. Asymmetric Encryption: Asymmetric encryption uses a pair of keys: a public key for encryption and a private key for decryption.

+#### Json Web Tokens (JWT)
+- Its neither encryption nor hashing it is actually a digital Signature.
+- Anyone can see the original output given the signature.
+- Signature can be verified using a password.